Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Efficient Attention

+The works above pioneer a novel approach to enhancing attention efficiency by treating it as a kernel machine, spawning further kernel strategies such as Fourier Attention~\cite{nguyen2022fourierformer} and Primal Attention~\cite{chen2023primalattention}.

 \textbf{Sparse-Kernelized Hybrid}.
-Furthermore, inspired by Robust-PCA \cite{candes2011robust}, the recent Scatterbrain \cite{chen2021scatterbrain} provides a more accurate yet efficient approximation by combining LSH-based sparse matrices $S$ like Reformer's \cite{kitaev2020reformer} and low-rank kernelized decomposition with randomized feature maps like Performer's \cite{choromanski2020rethinking}, as simplified in Eq.\ref{eq: scatterbrain}, where we omitted the normalization step and the causal mask applying function.
+Furthermore, inspired by Robust-PCA~\cite{candes2011robust}, the recent Scatterbrain~\cite{chen2021scatterbrain} provides a more accurate yet efficient approximation by combining LSH-based sparse matrices $S$ like Reformer's~\cite{kitaev2020reformer} and low-rank kernelized decomposition with randomized feature maps like Performer's~\cite{choromanski2020rethinking}, as simplified in Eq.~\ref{eq: scatterbrain}, where we omitted the normalization step and the causal mask applying the function.

 Not only does this method unify two approximation techniques to achieve linear time complexity of $O(Lrd)$ with higher precision, but it also offers flexibility to leverage various low-rank and sparse approximation methods as sub-components, more than just the example combination of Reformer and Performer.